halide/Halide/README.md

 ## Spack

-If you use [spack](https://spack.io/) to manage dependecies, especially on supercomputing systems, you can install Halide via:
+If you use [spack](https://spack.io/) to manage dependencies, especially on supercomputing systems, you can install Halide via:
 ```
 spack install halide